 AZAZEL – Devil or Deliverer?

-During the recent reading of a couple articles, we ran across statements concerning the word ‘Azazel’.
+In the not too distant past, we ran across statements concerning the word ‘Azazel’.
 The articles stated the word ‘Azazel’ refers to ‘the rebels of Israel’, ‘the prophets of Baal’ and even ‘Satan the devil’ himself.

 ‘Azazel’ is actually a Hebrew word meaning ‘total removal’ or’ the goat which causes or brings about total removal’.
 The scapegoat, or Azazel, is the live goat on whose head ALL the sins of Israel were pronounced and placed before it was sent into the wilderness, by the hand of a ‘fit man’.
 (Lev 16:21)